 Those who don’t take addiction care seriously may leave a treatment program at the first spark of sobriety, believing that they can handle the future without any form of outside assistance.
 People like this might leave right after detox and may even leave without approval of their treatment team.
 This choice can be catastrophic to the healing process.
 Experts suggest that overcoming an addiction means staying enrolled in treatment for the prescribed period.
 Even then, people need to participate in aftercare therapies and support group meetings in order to truly stay sober.
 Leaving too early just doesn’t let the lessons of sobriety sink in and can lead to relapse.
 However, when you fully commit to the drug treatment process, success often follows.

-If you or a family member seeks comprehensive addiction care, please call now.
+If you or a family member needs to seek comprehensive addiction care, please call 760-548-4032 now.
 Michael’s House offers both residential and outpatient care for addiction.
 We are fully equipped to help you heal and move forward in your recovery.
 Each treatment plan we offer is customized to meet your specific needs.
 Our surroundings are calm and serene to support a robust healing.
 Please call now find out more about the help we can provide your family.

 1 “Addiction is a Chronic Disease.”
 NIDA – Drug Abuse and Addiction: One of America’s Most Challenging Public Health Problems.
 N.p., n.d.
 Web.Accessed 18 July 2017.